jonlervold/talk2ai/README.md

 Usage requires an account with OpenAI.
 One can be created on their site. https://openai.com/api/

+The advantages of using this app over the OpenAI's provided playground are:

+1. History of the user's entries throughout the session, including the settings used for that entry, and a delete button for removing unwanted responses.
+2. A max cost calculator based on input settings for those who have upgraded beyond the free trial, and an estimated cost calculator for each entry based on the return.
+The history logs these costs with each entry as well.
+3. Simple exports of individual entries or the entire session history to text files.
+4. Easy continuation of previous entries without needing to copy/paste.
+5. Significantly easier use on mobile!

 ### Running the App

 1. Clone repo